-1) What are the drawbacks by to my home?
+1) What are the drawbacks to my home?

-- Although it may seem counter-intuitive, asking a real estate agent to evaluate the flaws of your home- it's a great way to learn other important information during the interview.
+- Although it may seem counter-intuitive, ask a real estate agent to evaluate the flaws of your home — it's a great way to learn other important information during the interview.

-- For one, if the agent tells you what sounds like legitimate drawbacks, then you know he has a seasoned, keen eye.
+- For one, if the agent tells you what sounds like legitimate drawbacks, then you know they have a seasoned, keen eye.
 Not only that, but you'll be able to see that the agent is honest and isn't just going to sweet-talk you into signing a contract.

 - On the other hand, if he doesn't point out what you already know are flaws, this could be an indication that he may have only a half-hearted dedication to selling your home.
 What's more, regardless of what it tells you about the agent, you can use this information in the selling process.